TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/55 - 2 Timothy/2 Timothy 4/2 Timothy 4.13.md

 ---

-The cloak that I left at Troas with Carpus, bring when thou comest, and the books, especially the parchments.
+Bring the cloak that I left at Troas with Carpus when you come, and the books, especially the parchments.